University of Karachi

-The University of Karachi (ڪراچی يونيورسٹی; informally Karachi University, KU, or UoK) is a public research university located in Karachi, in Sindh, Pakistan.
-Established in June 1951 by an act of Parliament and as a successor to the University of Sindh (which is now located in Jamshoro), the university is a "Sindh Government University" and designed by Mohsin Baig as its chief architect.
+The University of Karachi (جامعہ کراچی; informally Karachi University, KU, or UoK) is a public research university located in Karachi, Sindh, Pakistan.
+It was established in June 1951 by an act of Parliament as a successor to the University of Sindh (now located in Jamshoro).
+The university was designed by Mohsin Baig as its chief architect.

 With a total student body of 41,000 full-time students and a campus size spanning over 1200 acres, Karachi University is one of the largest universities in Pakistan with a distinguished reputation for multi-disciplinary research in science and technology, medical, and social sciences.
 The university has over 53 departments and 19 research institutes operating under nine faculties.
 There are over 893 academics and more than 2500 supporting staff working for the university.

 In 2008, the university was named for the first time by THE-QS World University Rankings among the top 600 universities in the world.
 In 2009, the university was named as one of the top 500 universities in the world, while in 2016 it was ranked among the top 250 in Asia and 701st in the world.
 In 2019, it was ranked 801st in the world and 251st in Asia.
 The University of Karachi is a member of the Association of Commonwealth Universities of the United Kingdom.